bmilosh/Competitive_programming/README.md

 # Competitive_programming
-My solutions to various (competitive) programming problems.
+This repository contains my solutions to various (competitive) programming problems.
+Note that I did not actually participate in these competitions.
+Nevertheless, the solutions presented here are entirely my own.